 Where there are concerns about a child's welfare, staff will act immediately by seeking the advice of the designated safeguarding lead or their deputy are most likely to have the most complete safeguarding overview.
-This is to be done via CPOMS.
 Following consultation the designated safeguarding lead should decide on whether to make a referral to CSSW via the Contact Service.